dpgraham4401/dpgraham4401/src/content/blog/test_as_you_go.md

 output = process(retrieved, "json", True, extra={"foo": "bar"}, True)
 ```

 What do these parameters mean?
-What is the function doing?
+What is the function processing?
 What are the boolean flags for?
 Is this saying it accepts "json" or outputs "json"?

 The only way to figure what this function call means is to read the function's code